Black Mirror: Joan Is Awful

 Given her love of writing and her fascination with death, getting the obituary writer job at a local newspaper in the west of Ireland is a dream come true for Elvira Clancy.
 Unfortunately, it turns into a nightmare when her newspaper falls on hard times and she finds herself being paid per obituary overnight.
 When she “accidentally” kills a nasty piece of work in the town, she discovers she might have a previously untapped talent and she relishes using ever more crafty methods to kill off the town’s unpleasant residents while making them look like accidents.
 Stalk.
 Kill.
 Publish.
 Repeat.
 This dark comedy stars Siobhán Cullen, Michael Smiley and Danielle Galligan and was written by Ray Lawlor.
 Tony edited episodes 1, 2 and 3 which were directed by John Hayes for Magamedia/APC.
 The series is available on the RTÉ and Hulu platforms.

 The Outlaws, created by Stephen Merchant and Elgin James, follows seven people performing community service in Bristol.
 The offenders, who are all from different walks of life, form unlikely friendships and we gradually see their private lives intersect.
 The group is then forced to unite in order to protect one of their own from a very dangerous criminal gang.
 The series stars Stephen Merchant, Christopher Walken, Eleanor Tomlinson, Rhianne Baretto, Gamba Cole, Clare Perkins, Darren Boyd and Jess Gunning and it is a Big Talk/BBC/Amazon Prime production.
-Tony edited episodes 3, 4 and 5 which were directed by John Butler and produced by Nickie Sault.
+Tony edited episodes 3, 4 and 5 of series 1 and episodes 1 and 2 of series 2 which were directed by John Butler.